navrinder/gangwuyou/README.md

 The user types are `user`, `doctor`, and `admin`.
 An admin token can access any API call, but they can only be created manually in the database.
 To create an admin, you must log in to the MySQL database and set the user's `type` to `admin`.

 They type of token required is specified below.
-In some cases, the API call can only be made if the `user_id` of the current user's token matches the `user_id` included in the request body or URL parameters.
+In some cases, the API call can only be made if the `user_id` of the current user's token matches the `user_id` in the URL or the item being edited.
 This is referred to as `currentUser` in the documentation below.

 The token should be included in the Authorization header: